 First, Intended Parents can choose to move forward with a known egg donor.
 This is a woman, usually friend or relative, who is willing to donate her eggs to help a couple or individual conceive.
 The donor will take medications on a daily basis and her response will be assessed in the office with the use of blood markers and an ultrasound.
 Benefits associated with this option can include the cost savings on donor compensation.
 Some of the drawbacks regarding known egg donation include the potential of legal issues regarding parental rights.
 Legal counsel is usually advised.
 The known donor should also be screened for potential diminished ovarian reserve and should ideally be under age 32.
 If the known donor is suitable, embryo testing prior to transfer may also be an option.

-Second, a fresh anonymous egg donor can be used.
+Second, a fresh confidential egg donor can be used.
 A fresh donor is a woman who undergoes ovarian stimulation with the intent to donate her eggs to a recipient couple or individual.
-At IRMS, we have a continual “pool” of anonymous egg donors for our recipients to choose from.
-IRMS anonymous donors go through an extensive application process as well as medical, psychological and gynecological screening.
-All IRMS anonymous donors are under the age of 32.
-Intended Parents at IRMS are given an expanded donor profile and are able to see adult pictures of the donor so they can make an informed about their choice of an egg donor yet still keep the process anonymous.
+At IRMS, we have a continual “pool” of confidential egg donors for our recipients to choose from.
+IRMS donors go through an extensive application process as well as medical, psychological and gynecological screening.
+All IRMS donors are under the age of 32.
+Intended Parents at IRMS are given an expanded donor profile and are able to see pictures of the donor so they can make an informed about their choice of an egg donor yet still keep the process confidential.
 As the supply of local fresh egg donors may not always fulfill the desires of all Intended Parents, working with a donor egg agency is an option and may offer a larger pool of donors to choose from.
 Benefits associated with using a fresh donor include the higher number of embryos that may be created.
 This may provide more chances at pregnancy overall.

 In summary, many factors have to be taken into account when deciding to pursue egg donation.
 As there are FDA regulations and protocols to protect the patient and the donor, it is of utmost importance that these cycles are managed by a team of experts in the field.
 The entire team at IRMS, here in New Jersey, is committed to our patient’s success.